NNikoletta/CreditCardFraudDetection/README.md

 This project focuses on a highly imbalanced credit card fraud detection dataset from Kaggle that contains credit card transactions made in September 2013.
 This is an end-to-end project utilizing deep learning.

+## Project Status

+Project is in its beginning stages with the current focus being on fine-tuning the existing code and researching the state-of-the-art methods.

 ## A little bit about the data
 ### Data Source and Structure
 The dataset contains credit card transactions made in Europe in September 2013.
 The dataset is extremely imbalanced with 492 fraudulent and 284,315 legitimate transactions.
 The project aims to create an end-to-end model that automatically downloads, loads and processes the data before completing the classification task at hand which is the detection of fraudulent transactions.
 This is followed by the visualization and the evaluation of the results.